monsonite/MINT/README.md

 There are 26 User Defined Commands that use uppercase alpha characters A-Z

 There are 26 User Variables that are assigned to lowercase alpha characters a-z

+The variable i is assigned to the loop counter.

 MINT turns the Z80 into a 16-bit Virtual Machine with 30 instructions, 26 Macros and 26 Registers (variables).
 This relieves you from the tedium of Z80 assembly language, and presents the user with a very compact, human readable, interactive, extendable bytecode language.